Gerald Heaney (magician): Career and marriage

 After his encounter with Blackstone, Heaney became interested in producing magical supplies.
 When the family jewelry store closed in 1922, Heaney announced that he would devote all of his time to the development of magical goods.
 To this end, he started a mail order business for magical books, tricks, novelties and other supplies.

-Heaney married Viola "Vi" McCarthy in 1925 or 1926.
+Heaney married Viola "Vi" McCarthy in Chicago on May 24, 1926.
 Soon thereafter, the pair met Houdini back-stage after a performance at Chicago's Princess Theater.
 He asked them to join his group of assistants, and they worked Houdini until a month before his death in October 1926.

 Heaney was ambidextrous and became adept at playing card manipulation.
 He started performing magic by developing a 15-minute vaudeville act using playing cards.
 Over time, Heaney also became an accomplished illusionist, ventriloquist and hypnotist.
 The Heaney Magic Show eventually became a touring act that required about five tons of equipment per show.

 Photos attest that, like Blackstone, Heaney performed wearing a tie and tails.
 Heaney's wife, whose stage name was Princess Aloiv, became Heaney's stage supervisor and chief assistant.
 She also played an organ to provide music for their shows.

 Besides Blackstone, Heaney became well-acquainted with Thurston and Dante.
 After Thurston died in 1936 the Heaneys acquired his illusions, props and personal effects.
 "It took a box car over 40 feet long", said Heaney.
 They housed Thurston's equipment at their farm in Berlin, gradually adding some of the illusions to their two-hour show.

 The Heaney Magic Show toured in Mexico, Canada and widely throughout the United States until the 1950s.
 The show never played Europe but the goateed performer made appearances on Chicago and Milwaukee television stations.